-Also, gas delivery to Italy are carried out by other companies operating in its market, such as Sinergie Italiane, EGL, ERG.
-In addition, Russian gas shipments to Italy are also conducted through the joint ventures JSC Promgaz (which was created on a parity basis by Gazprom and ENI in June 1993) and PremiumGaz (created in 2008 jointly with A2A S.p.A. and Iride S.p.A.
+In addition, Russian gas is delivered to Italy through subsidiaries JSC Promgaz (established on a parity basis by Gazprom and ENI in June 1993; Gazprom bought out ENI’s stake in late 2011) and PremiumGaz (established in 2008 with A2A S.p.A. and Iride S.p.A).

-Gazprom and ENI have been jointly implemented the Blue Stream project within their strategic alliance based on the Agreement signed in 1998.
-The pipeline system is operated by a special-purpose Russian-Italian company called the Blue Stream Pipeline Company.
-The gas pipeline’s capacity is divided between Gazprom and ENI on a 50-50 basis.
-In 2010, the pipeline reached its designed capacity of 16 billion cubic meters.
+Gazprom and ENI jointly implemented the Blue Stream project within their strategic alliance based on the Agreement signed in 1998.
+The pipeline system is operated by a dedicated Russian-Italian company called the Blue Stream Pipeline Company.
+The gas pipeline’s capacity is divided between Gazprom and ENI on a 50/50 basis.
+In 2010, the pipeline reached its designed capacity of 16 bcm per annum.